-856 Held in Trust for: Pension or Other Post-Employment Benefits
+856 Restricted for: Pension or Other Post-Employment Benefits

 Applicable Fund: (PTF)

 This account shows the funds available for authorized purposes restricted by the trust agreement and reserved for specific disbursement.
 This account represents the amounts reserved and available for specific use.